 What is Delayed Diagnosis?

 Delayed diagnosis is a form of medical malpractice that occurs when a patient’s health condition is not diagnosed within a reasonable amount, leading to worsening the situation, increased damages, or death.
-While even the best doctors can make mistakes that lead to an acceptable delayed diagnosis, other delays are caused by factors the doctor could have otherwise avoided.
+While even the best doctors can make mistakes that lead to an acceptable delayed diagnosis, other delays are caused by factors the doctor could have otherwise avoided, such as birth injuries.
 Reasons for delayed diagnosis include

 - Incompetent or negligent medical personnel